Get an ERC Loan Advance on Your Employee Retention Tax Credit Payment

 The Employee Retention Credit provides qualified employers with up to $26,000 per employee in tax refunds for the tax years 2020 and 2021.
 This COVID-19 employee retention credit is available for businesses that had to shut down or experience significant decline during the pandemic.

-However, the IRS currently takes anywhere from 6-12+ months to issue the refund and recently stopped advance payment last year.
+However, the Internal Revenue Service currently takes anywhere from 6-12+ months to issue the refund and recently stopped advance payment last year.
 But you don’t have to wait for the government because you can get an advance payment on ERC tax credits through United Capital Source.

 We can help you access your money sooner with an ERC tax credit advance payment on the expected credit!
 This guide covers everything you need to know about Employee Retention Credit advance payments, including how to file for the credit and apply for an advance to receive your money sooner.